 - Track where your new patients are coming from.

 The best way to know where to put your dental marketing budget is to see what’s working for you already and double down.
 You do not have to do all the marketing things, but you should make sure you know which of those things are working really well.
 Use tracking numbers when you invest in new patient driving strategies.
 Train the team to ask, and enter the data properly.
 Trust us, the data is your friend!

 Yes, there are practices out there who have gotten up to full speed and benefit from the patient referral engine driving their ongoing growth.
 There are even practices who <gasp> have yet to implement a website because business is so good.
 These rare gems are just that, rare.
 When word-of-mouth alone can’t keep you in the black, you must find the dental marketing strategies that will – and have a budget to support them.

 Be results-oriented.
 Be realistic.
 Be ready for trial-and-error.

-There is no one-size fits all dental marketing plan for your practice’s success.
+There are no one-size fits all dental marketing strategies for your practice’s success.
 While we look to experts and averages to be our guide, your dental practice’s plan is uniquely yours.
 So if you are seeking out a dental marketing agency, know you have options.
 In fact, we have a quiz for that.